Use case

 Can self-hosted teams still use reporting sinks?

 Yes.
-The public docs cover built-in reporting sinks for InfluxDB, TimescaleDB, Grafana Loki, Datadog, Splunk HEC, and OTEL Collector on eligible plans.
+The docs cover built-in reporting sinks for InfluxDB, TimescaleDB, Grafana Loki, Datadog, Splunk HEC, and OTEL Collector on Business and Enterprise.

 What should a self-hosted team read after this page?

-Start with pricing, licensing and entitlements, and the cluster overview so the commercial model, runtime access, and execution footprint are all clear before the rollout starts.
+Start with pricing, security and data handling, and the cluster overview so the commercial model, runtime access, and execution footprint are all clear before the rollout starts.

 Related